igormp/blog/_posts/2020-17-06-genetic-embedded.md

 }
 ```

-I've awfully named this step as selection, when that should be the process where we _select_ the parents for our new offspring, but I'm too lazy to change this now so we will need to live with it.
+I had previously awfully named this step as selection, when that should be the process where we _select_ the parents for our new offspring, but after a quick review from a friend of mine, it's now properly called `purge`.

 Anyway, putting this all together gives us a really clean population: